-UBC Library’s Digital object identifier (DOI) assignment service makes research more discoverable and helps track scholarly impact.
+- Makes research more discoverable and helps track scholarly impact.

-A digital object identifier (DOI) is a unique international identification code assigned to an electronic object that makes the object significantly easier to find and to track how it has been cited.
-DOIs can be assigned to any entity for use online including images, data and data sets, books, book chapters, research reports, and dissertations.
+- Can be assigned to any entity for use online including images, data and data sets, books, book chapters, research reports, and dissertations.

-DOIs help level the playing field between prestigious journal articles and other research outputs, artifacts and resources by making research more discoverable, providing a persistent home and helping track scholarly impact.
+- Help level the playing field between prestigious journal articles and other research outputs, artifacts and resources by making research more discoverable, providing a persistent home and helping track scholarly impact.

-Objects deposited into UBC Library repositories will automatically be assigned DOIs and be given persistent URLs that do not break.
+- Objects deposited into UBC Library repositories will automatically be assigned DOIs and be given persistent URLs that do not break.
 If deposit in a UBC Library repository is not an option (e.g, for large data sets that are actively growing), a DOI could be created by the Library Technical Service unit.

 - To obtain a DOI for your research output, please email email@example.com or visit Get DOIs for more information.